How Alto Saves You Money on Prescriptions

 Medications still too expensive?
 Let us know and we'll work with your doctor to identify alternative medication options, if available.
 Our price investigation services are completely free.

 A good pharmacy should never leave you to do the pricing legwork on your own.
 If you’re in the process of finding the right partner for your prescriptions, make sure cost savings assistance is part of the deal.
 Your financial wellness matters too.

 “As a veteran pharmacist, I’ve never witnessed other pharmacies apply the same cost saving services that Alto does automatically,” shares Luisa Nazareno, Patient Care Pharmacist.
 “Our team understands that price can be a limiting factor in fulfilling prescriptions so we work tirelessly until we can provide our patients the most affordable option.
 It’s really rewarding to know that we’re helping patients save money and stay on track with their treatment plan.”

 Questions about Alto or pricing on your medications?
-Our team is available 9 am - 9 pm PT Monday - Friday and 10 am - 6 pm PT on weekends; reach out via phone, text or the app.
+Our team is available to answer your questions from 9 am – 12 midnight ET Monday – Friday, and 10 am – 9 pm ET on weekends; reach out by in-app secure messaging or phone.